samz-winter/md-test/query_storage/get_column_names_in_table.md

-# Search all column names in a schema
+# Get Column Names in a Table
 Use the following query to get all column names in a table.
 ```sql
 select